hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/mirbft.md

             </td>
             <td>
-                The epoch number of a checkpint now always corresponds to the epoch the associated sequence number belongs to.
-At epoch transition, rathen than having an epoch "end" with a checkpoint, the next epoch "starts" with a checkpoint, and thus the checkpoint is associated with the new epoch rather than with the old one.
-This also makes more sense with respect to the associated sequence number.

-Signed-off-by: Matej Pavlovic <matopavlovic@gmail.com>
+                The current functionalities of the module include:-
+  - Display events from the eventlog file, based on user selection.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-12-10 12:13:25 +0000 UTC
+        Created At 2022-01-12 09:02:08 +0000 UTC
     </div>
 </div>